christopherobin/mage/lib/panopticon/README.markdown

 be seen in `Panopticon.prototype.timeUp`.

 The standard deviation method used by `panopticon.sample` is single pass.
 This leaves it more prone than a two pass algorithm to round off errors.
-The specific algorithm used is the one found in *The Art of Computer Programming, Volume 2:
-Seminumerical Algorithms*, section 4.2.2.
+A single pass method is used to avoid growing arrays whilst accumulating a batch.
+The specific algorithm used is the one found in *The Art of Computer Programming, Volume 2: Seminumerical Algorithms*, section 4.2.2.